A high quality of life without breaking the bank. Read our guide to find out all about the cost of living in Spain.

 Expats living near the Spanish coast should expect to pay slightly higher prices than other cities in Spain, although there are some exceptions.

 The cheapest areas to live in Spain are Extremadura, Aragon, Navarre and Castile-La Mancha.
 The most expensive places to live in Spain are the Balearic Islands – Ibiza, Mallorca and Menorca.
+If you’re looking for a place to stay or live, check out the following sites:

 Cost of utilities and communications in Spain